Procurement and Resources

 The Procurement Team collate and manage the organisations contract database.
 This is used to ensure transparency reporting compliance and to ensure retendering of contracts is undertaken on time.

-The team also manage multiple contracts to ensure compliance and to maintain a fully operational service.
+The team also manages multiple contracts to ensure compliance and to maintain a fully operational service.

 - NFRS contracts report at June 2021 - April 2022 (.csv, 9Kb)